 Type https://www.your-domain-name.com into your Google Chrome browser.

-If you see the green lock, this is good and means that you do have an SSL certificate installed.
+If you see the closed padlock, this is good and means that you do have an SSL certificate installed.

-If you see the red warning, this is bad and means you don’t have have an SSL certificate installed.
+If you see the NOT SECURE warning, this is bad and means you don’t have an SSL certificate installed.

 Got a WordPress Site Hosted With BLUEHOST?